-Trading practices.
-Brokerage commissions, withholding taxes, custodial fees, and other fees generally are higher in foreign markets.
+Trading practices Brokerage commissions, withholding taxes, custodial fees, and other fees generally are higher in foreign markets.
 The policies and procedures followed by foreign stock exchanges, currency markets, trading systems and brokers may differ from those applicable in the United States, with possibly negative consequences to the Fund.
 The procedures and rules governing foreign trading, settlement and custody (holding of the Fund's assets) also may result in losses or delays in payment, delivery or recovery of money or other property.
 Foreign government supervision and regulation of foreign securities and currency markets and trading systems may be less than or different from government supervision in the United States, and may increase the Fund's regulatory and compliance burden and/or decrease the Fund's investor rights and protections.

-Availability of information.
-Foreign issuers may not be subject to the same disclosure, accounting, auditing and financial reporting standards and practices as
+Availability of information Foreign issuers may not be subject to the same disclosure, accounting, auditing and financial reporting standards and practices as U.S. issuers.

-U.S. issuers.
 Thus, there may be less information publicly available about foreign issuers than about most U.S. issuers.
-In addition, information provided by foreign issuers may be less timely or less reliable than information provided by U.S. issuers.
+In addition, information provided by foreign issuers may be less timely or less reliable than information provided by U.S. issuers

-Limited markets.
-Certain foreign securities may be less liquid (harder to sell) and their prices may be more volatile than many U.S. securities.
+Limited markets Certain foreign securities may be less liquid (harder to sell) and their prices may be more volatile than many U.S. securities.
 Illiquidity tends to be greater, and valuation of the Fund's foreign securities may be more difficult, due to the infrequent trading and/or delayed reporting of quotes and sales.

-Regional.
-Adverse conditions in a certain region or country can adversely affect securities of issuers in other countries whose economies appear to be unrelated.
+Regional Adverse conditions in a certain region or country can adversely affect securities of issuers in other countries whose economies appear to be unrelated.
 To the extent that the Fund invests a significant portion of its assets in a specific geographic region, the Fund will generally have more exposure to the economic risks affecting that specific geographic region.
 In the event of economic or political turmoil or a deterioration of diplomatic relations in a region where a substantial portion of the Fund's assets are invested, the Fund may experience substantial illiquidity or reduction in the value of the Fund's investments.

-The risk of investments in Europe may be heightened due to the January 31, 2020 departure of the United Kingdom from the European Union (EU) and resulting uncertainty concerning the economic consequences of the departure as well as Russia's military invasion of Ukraine in February 2022, each of which may cause increased market volatility.
+The risk of investments in Europe may be heightened due to the current uncertainty concerning the economic consequences of Russia's military invasion of Ukraine in February 2022, which may increase market volatility.

-Developing market countries.
-The Fund's investments in securities of issuers in developing market countries are subject to all of the risks of foreign investing generally, and have additional heightened risks due to a lack of established legal, political, business and social frameworks to support securities markets.
+Developing market countries The Fund's investments in securities of issuers in developing market countries are subject to all of the risks of foreign investing generally, and have additional heightened risks due to a lack of established legal, political, business and social frameworks to support securities markets.
 Some of the additional significant risks include: